 |By Carol Yaw

-| Propagation by cutting is a highly efficient
+|Propagating plants by cuttings is a highly effective

-preserves unique and exceptional plants that have different or variable
+to preserve unique and exceptional plants that have different or variable

 results when grown from seed.

 Generally cuttings are taken from mid-spring through mid-fall.
 However, with a heat mat or heated propagator they can be rooted earlier.
 Fall is a good time to take cuttings from annuals and tender perennials like salvia, coleus, fuchsia, geranium and chrysanthemum.
 Take softwood cuttings from the new growth of plants like forsythia and lavender.
 Accelerate the root development of semi-hardwood and hardwood cuttings of hydrangea, boxwood, olive, rhododendron, roses and other deciduous plants with a rooting hormone.

 Make the cut: